SHEFFcode/GeeksForGeeks/GeeksForGeeks/Theory/RuntimeAnalysis.md

 * Big Ω (Best Case Notation) - second most common, but highly unlikely.
 * Big Θ (Tight Bound Notation) - you will not be asked.

-**Note: Big here just means it's a capital letter of a greek alphabet.**
+**Note: Big here just means it's a capital letter as opposed to lower case in a greek alphabet.**

 ## O Notation:
 Upper bound of an algorithm, what is the worst case runtime.